thailyn/RimWorld-SanguophageTweaks/README.md

 There were two main concerns I had that led to the creation of this mod.
 First, with VRES, there are now four different types of bloodfeeders, and they almost all work differently.
-I didn't see a reason they couldn't be made mroe similar.
+I didn't see a reason they couldn't be made more similar.
 Second, I enjoy playing with lots of different modded genes and xenotypes (as well as HAR races), and from that there are way to get very large and very small colonists.
 I wanted to incorportate pawn body size (both